 Immunizations and physicals are required for admission to Wesley College.
-The company “Certified Background” will be coordinating students efforts to meet this requirement.
+The company “Castle Branch” will be coordinating students efforts to meet this requirement.
 However, Wesley College staff will make themselves available to answer any questions as students move throughout the process.
 Students must pay a one-time fee of $35 for the service.
-Students are required to retrieve and upload completed immunization and physical forms to the Certified Background site.
+Students are required to retrieve and upload completed immunization and physical forms to Castle Branch.
 All physical forms must be completed after June 1, filled out, and signed by a medical provider.
 Physicals completed prior to June 1 will not be accepted.

-In the “Place Order” field, enter the following package code specific to your school and program:
+In the “Place Order” field, please select ONLY ONE of the following package codes specific to your school program.